 The ALCO, including its Chair (the Chair of ALCO), members of the SB, the CEO, the CFO and the CBO, convenes monthly.
 The purpose of the ALCO is to supervise the assets and liability management process for Crystal, which includes balance and profits, liquidity planning, funding sources, foreign currency mismatches, interest rates, capital adequacy and liquidity risks.
 The Supervisory Board also examines reports related to macro-economic indicators, market share analysis and business plan implementation.
 A list of indicators from the annual budget is monitored by the ALCO and may be revised by the Supervisory Board, if required.

-Adopted written Resolutions in 2024: 11
+Sessions conducted in 2024: 4 Adopted written Resolutions in 2024: 11 Key issues discussed and resolved:

-- Financial results
+- < Financial results

-- Financial plan
+- < Financial plan

-- Budget parameters
+- < Budget parameters

-- Portfolio quality
+- < Portfolio quality

-Credit resources and financing
+- < Credit resources and financing

-Ilia Revia
+Ilia Revia.
 General Director